-Music Theory Lessons
+Online Music Theory Lessons

-Counterpoint and Texture: You learn how to manage multiple lines of melody to create dimension, meaningful dissonance and resolution, and organize cadences.
+Lastly, you will learn how to manage multiple lines of melody to create dimension, meaningful dissonance and resolution, and organize cadences.
 You’ll also want to be aware of textural shifts, which might include imitative entrances, call and response, and solo parts.
 Homophony vs. polyphony.